This article discusses when and how to carry forward a tax loss for companies in Australia, including the same business and similar tests.

 There is an alternative solution, but it is not at all practical.
 If a family trust election is not made, subdivision 165-F ITAA 1997 contains special provisions to enable the COT to be passed.

-- throughout the ownership test period, the non-fixed trusts adopt the position that they have also incurred the company loss and are able to carry it forward under the trust loss rules (i.e. this requires that every non-fixed trust shareholder that hasn’t made a family trust election is notionally able to satisfy the trust loss rules in respect of the loss made by the company).
+throughout the ownership test period, the non-fixed trusts adopt the position that they have also incurred the company loss and can carry it forward under the trust loss rules (i.e. this requires that every non-fixed trust shareholder that hasn’t made a family trust election is notionally able to satisfy the trust loss rules in respect of the loss made by the company).

-Even if a company passes the continuity of ownership test, section 165-15 ITAA 97 can prevent the loss being carried forward where in the ownership test period, a person became able to control the voting power in the company to get some income tax benefit or advantage.
+Even if a company passes the continuity of ownership test, section 165-15 ITAA 97 can prevent the loss from being carried forward wherein during the ownership test period, a person became able to control the voting power in the company to get some income tax benefit or advantage.

 The section applies where: